 Impact on the agency's current occupancy level in public housing and utilization rate in the HCV program;

-AAHC anticipates that the implementation of these waivers will increase our HCV utilization rate, which is currently 89.5%.
+AAHC anticipates that the implementation of these waivers will increase our HCV utilization rate.
 We expect to increase our number of HCV units following implementation, and therefore similarly expect our utilization rate to increase.